Sanuki, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be sure to get the correct type.
-The vast majority of adapters available online are simply plug changers and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Be sure to find the right kind.
+The majority of adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one should work in most places.
+This one should work in most countries.

 Luggage scale to avoid fees